 All workshops are available anytime through the OAS Canvas Hub.

 Inside A&P II: Join the Peer Tutors for a small group-tutoring workshop focusing on content and study strategies for Anatomy and Physiology II.
-Workshop meets monthly.
-See WCOnline for specific dates.
+Students can join the workshop by registering on WCOnline.

 The workshops listed below are embedded in the Lifespan and NCHP courses.
 In coordination with the faculty, OAS will present these workshops during one or more class periods.